Table of Contents[Hide][Show]

 What Are the Benefits of Deep Breathing?

-There are many deep breathing exercises available that date back to the ancients.
+There are many deep breathing exercises available that date back to ancient practices.
 Now, science is finally catching up with the medicinal benefits and the major neurochemistry upgrade that can be achieved through popular practices such as Kundalini yoga.

 One ancient yogic breathing technique, in particular, the Ujjayi breath, has long been noted for its: